Leek History, Family Crest & Coats of Arms

 The surname Leek was first found in either Lincolnshire, Yorkshire or Nottinghamshire which all have parishes names Leake.
 For some of the first listings of the family, we must look to Lincolnshire where the Hundredorum Rolls of 1273 list the following: John de Lek; Roger de Leke; and Teobald de Lek as all living in that shire at that time.
 Willie's Lyke-Wake is a Child Ballad, one of 305 traditional ballads from England and Scotland, and their American variants listed in the 1904 Houghton Mifflin edition.
 Lyke-Wake Dirge is a traditional English song that is thought to have originated in the Yorkshire area.

-Important Dates for the Leek family
+Early History of the Leek family

 This web page shows only a small excerpt of our Leek research.
 Another 64 words (5 lines of text) covering the years 1334, 1581, 1655, 1627, 1679, 1660, 1633, 1681, 1656, 1720, 1710, 1712, 1708 and 1715 are included under the topic Early Leek History in all our PDF Extended History products and printed products wherever possible.